Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - Have a good format that does not make the code look ugly.
 - Solidity Arrays & Structs.
 - `Public`, `Private` and `Internal`.
+- Arrays are the same as arrays of any other language.
 -